Professor Matt Sanders

 Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, UK, Eire, Switzerland, New Zealand, Hong Kong, Singapore, Japan, Iran, Germany, France, Sweden, Belgium and the Netherlands.

-He has been a consultant to the World Health Organisation and is Expert Consultant on Positive Parenting to the Council of Europe.
+He has been a consultant to the World Health organization and is Expert Consultant on Positive Parenting to the Council of Europe.
 In 2006 he met and discussed policy with the British Prime Minister, Tony Blair, shortly before the Home Office launched a national parenting initiative which includes Triple P.

 Career awards have included: